About the course

 - Classroom-based Enquiry: Secondary Education.

-At the end of the course you will be awarded the Postgraduate Certificate in Education (PGCE) from UWE Bristol.
+At the end of the course, you will be awarded the Postgraduate Certificate in Education (PGCE) from UWE Bristol, which carries 60 Masters level credits.

 The process consists of: